Lucase1840/Car-Shop/README.md

 Open a git-bash terminal in my-app folder, and type "npm install".

+If an error of dependency tree occurs, try the next command: "npm i --force"

 Finally, type "npm start" and wait for the browser to open the website.

 Hope you like it!